 If you have tax obligations in the U.S. and hold accounts or conduct business outside of the country, it’s important to make sure that you are in compliance with these rules.
 For help in figuring out what obligations you might have, please contact us.View full article

 Many people who receive income from passive foreign investment companies, or “PFICs,” have no idea that they hold an interest in an investment that may trigger additional filing requirements and tax payments on their U.S. returns.

 Most Americans work hard to file accurate tax returns and pay the correct amount owed to the government.
 They may not be happy about taxes, they may complain about them, but some combination of patriotism and fear of consequences keeps most taxpayers in line.

 One of the most serious tax problems that can arise for people who make an honest effort to comply with U.S. tax obligations is a tax that they didn’t know existed.
-Passive foreign investment companies, or “PFICs,” provide an excellent example of this problem and the steps you can take to protect yourself against it.
+Passive foreign investment companies, or “PFICs,” are an excellent example of this problem, and there are steps you can take to protect yourself against it.